dmgrit/priority-channels/README.md

 ## Usage

+Below are examples demonstrating how to use the library.
+For a detailed explanation of priority channels, refer to the [Priority Channel](#priority-channel) section.

 ### Processing channels by frequency ratio with goroutines

-In the example below:
+In the following example:
-- Messages with high, normal, and low priorities are processed at a 10:5:1 frequency ratio.
+- Messages with high, normal, and low priorities are processed at a frequency ratio of 10:5:1.
 - Each priority level has a corresponding number of goroutines, created based on this ratio, to handle message processing, total of 16 goroutines (10+5+1).
 - Processing starts asynchronously and continues until either the given context is canceled or all channels are closed.